Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ### 1.2 Select target residues for PatchDock and RifDock

 We are aiming to design binders making contacts with the hydrophobic residues on selected interface.
 The file `receptor_with_sap_scores.pdb` is a receptor structure with per residue SAP scores, which will help to make this choice.
-This structure can be conveniently visualized in PyMol using `per_res_sap.py` script provided in `scripts` dir:
+This structure can be conveniently visualized in PyMol using `per_res_sap.py` script provided in `scripts` dir.

+Start PyMol at the directory where the `receptor_with_sap_scores.pdb` and then:

 ```
 # execute the script in PyMol terminal after loading the `receptor_with_sap_scores.pdb`
-run absolute/path/to/per_res_sap.py
+run path/to/per_res_sap.py
 ```

 Select 3-9 residues for PatchDock to aim for. **Consider these when choosing:**